 Vegan chocolate generally does not come labeled as such, so if you don’t find “Vegan Chocolate” on the chocolate section, just look for dark chocolate or bittersweet chocolate and make sure that the ingredients on the packaging do not have milk or derivatives of it, and voila, it is a vegan chocolate (regularly dark or semi-bitter chocolates have more possibilities of being vegan).

-Can I use a different size of pan (instead of 7”) to make this vegan pecan and chocolate tree stump cake?
+Can I use a different size of pan (instead of 7”) to make this cake?

 Sure, if you use smaller pans, it will take longer to bake, so just pay attention to that part.
 As well as if you go for larger pans (you can even use 2 instead of 3 and cut them in half -to get two layers coming from each pan-), it will need less baking time.
 Just keep an eye on the baking time and it should work just fine.